shradiphylleia/WebTech-ClassOf2026/README.md

 # WebTech-ClassOf2026
 Projects submitted to the course Web technologies.
- * 🧋Main objective-getting accoustumed to html css js and full stack dev in general.
+ * 🧋Main objective-getting accoustmed to html css js and full stack dev in general.
  * 🔄feedback is much welcome
 (pls. dont copy my code for submission)